mvrdevelopment/spec/mvr-spec.md

 #### Node Definition: Network

 This node defines a network IP-address according to the physical interface.
+The defined Network Node Attributes are specified in Table 52.

 Node name: `Network`

-##### Table 53 — *Network Node Attributes*
+##### Table 52 — *Network Node Attributes*

 | Attribute Name | Attribute Value Type                      | Default Value when Optional | Description                                                  |
 |----------------|-------------------------------------------|-----------------------------|--------------------------------------------------------------|